blinkbitcoin/stablesats-rs/README.md

 The main modules that can be run via the cli are:
 - `okex-price`: Module that streams price information from okex onto the pubsub
 - `price-server`: Module that exposes a grpc endpoint for clients to get up-to-date price information (cached from the pubsub messages coming from `okex-price`).
-- `user_trades`: Module that identifies how much the total usd liability exists in the galoy accounting ledger.
+- `user_trades`: Module that identifies how much the total usd liability exists in the blink accounting ledger.
 It publishes the `SynthUsdLiabilityPayload` message for downstream trading modules to pick up.
 - `hedging`: Module that executes trades on okex to match the target liability received from the pubsub.

 ## Dependencies in stablesats-rs